top of page

 ‘Art in Hard Times,´ 2020.
 Multi-media ensembled digitally.
 36 in. x 72 in.
 Lives virtually.

-Lead Artist/Facilitator: Melanie Schambach
+Social Artist Lead & Facilitator: Melanie Schambach

 32_Maeve.png